 Vice President

 SECTION 2.5.
 The Vice President of the Corporation shall assume the duties of the President whenever the latter is absent, or is unable or refuses to act.
-If both the President and Vice President are absent, or are unable or refuse to act, the Board of Directors shall appoint a Director to serve as President Pro Tern of the Corporation.
+If both the President and Vice President are absent, or are unable or refuse to act, the Board of Directors shall appoint a Director to serve as President Pro Tem of the Corporation.

 Secretary